Practice

 The Shadow: A Brief Introduction

 Every person has a shadow.
-It tends to contain things like: anger you were taught was wrong to feel; desires that conflicted with your image of yourself; grief that couldn't be processed; traits that were punished or rejected in childhood; and — crucially — positive qualities you were told you didn't possess.
-The shadow holds both the repressed and the disowned.
+It tends to contain things like: anger you were taught was wrong to feel; desires that conflicted with your image of yourself; grief that could not be processed; traits that were punished or rejected in childhood; and (crucially) positive qualities you were told you did not possess.
+Jung observed that the shadow holds both the repressed and the disowned, including gifts and capacities exiled alongside the parts considered shameful.
+Robert A. Johnson named this dimension explicitly in Owning Your Own Shadow (1991, HarperCollins) as the golden shadow: the bright material we have refused as much as the dark.

 Why Shadow Work Matters in Magical Practice